-At the time of submission of the complete dissertation to the Department, a prospective date for the dissertation defense or Final Public Oral Examination (FPO) will be determined in consultation with the student, the adviser(s), and the Second Reader.
+At the time of submission of the complete dissertation to the Department, a prospective date for the dissertation defense or Final Public Oral Examination (FPO) will be determined in consultation with the student, the adviser(s), the Second Reader, and Examiners.
 Scheduling with the rest of the faculty is handled by the Graduate Program Administrator.
 Once a consensus on date and time has been reached, faculty will hold the proposed date.

-If they have not done so already, the adviser(s) and the student should discuss possible Examiners with the DGS at the time of submission of the dissertation to the department.
 The earliest possible date for an FPO will be approximately six weeks after the submission of the complete dissertation.
 The First and Second Readers require four weeks to read the dissertation and write their respective reports.
 The Graduate School requires submission of the two readers reports at least two weeks in advance of the proposed date of the FPO.
 Copies of the Readers' Reports will be sent to the student at the time of their submission to the Graduate School (i.e., two weeks prior to the proposed FPO date).
-If the Readers' Reports recommend acceptance of the dissertation, an Examiner who will read the dissertation and prepare questions to be posed at the FPO will be appointed officially by the department.
-Should a prospective examiner indicate that she or he will require more than two weeks reading the dissertation, the dissertation may be delivered to the Examiner at an earlier date with the approval of the adviser(s).